 Literacy for Few

-The US Department of Health and Human Services defines health literacy as “the ability to obtain, process, and understand basic health information and services to make appropriate health decisions.”
+The CDC defines health literacy as “the ability to obtain, process, and understand basic health information and services to make appropriate health decisions.”
 This spans all elements of health, from medical terms and basic human biology to the ability to follow instructions on a medicine bottle or understand your own health insurance.
 Our profound misunderstanding of how we pay for healthcare deeply impacts many facets of daily life, whether that be the decision to take ibuprofen and suffer through your shift or your hesitation to take time off work for an annual exam.
 More and more, research finds that these decisions are motivated by a growing class of people unable to gamble on the unpredictable costs of care.

 Health literacy, which negatively impacts every racial and ethnic group in the US, isn’t the result of laziness or apathy.
 The complex nature of insurance and billing stacks against the user and creates yet another barrier to access.
 These obstacles have become so prevalent that they shape how consumers seek care.